Purushottam-BCA/Send-mail-via-Python/README.md

-# Send Formatted & Customized or bulk mail via Python
+# Send Formatted Text mail or bulk mail via Python

 Python has a rich library of different functions. sending email is also one of them.
 I have shown 3 different ways to send mail.
 > One to One customized &amp; formatted mail (If HTML supported) & Plain text (In Case HTML Not Supported) <br>